For more information: Please contact Christy Buck, 919-515-1740 or firstname.lastname@example.org.

-Prior to admission, applicants must have a minimum of 24 hours of mathematics already taken towards the required 36 for an “A” license in 9-12 mathematics.
+Prior to admission, applicants must have a minimum of 18 hours of mathematics for middle grades or 24 hours of mathematics for high school required for an “A” teaching license.
 Candidates must make up any deficiencies in their undergraduate mathematics background that will be in addition to the following coursework:

 - Calculus (12 hrs.)
 Any combination of undergraduate courses that equates to 12 credit hours (Generally Calculus I, II, & III)